lumawisme/zabbix-keycloak-monitoring/README.md

 ---

-## 📈 Data Collection Model

-This template is designed for efficiency and scalability:

-Master Item: Uses a single HTTP Agent item to fetch /metrics once per minute.

-Dependent Items: All metrics are parsed from that single payload using PROMETHEUS_PATTERN.

-Calculated Items: Used for ratios (e.g., Error Rate %) and pool utilization.

-This design minimizes the HTTP load on both Zabbix and Keycloak.

----

-## 🛠 Tested With
-- Keycloak 20+ (Quarkus)
-- Zabbix 7.2
-- PostgreSQL / MySQL (Agroal connection pool)

----

 ## 🤝 Contributing
 - Contributions are welcome!
+- Bug reports
-- New metrics or triggers
+- New metric suggestions
 - Threshold tuning
-- Dashboard ideas
-- Compatibility improvements
-- Feel free to open an issue or submit a pull request.

 ---

 ## 📄 License
 - MIT License

 ---

 ## ⭐ Credits
 Created and maintained by Lu Maw.
-Inspired by Keycloak observability SLIs and real-world production usage.
+Inspired by Keycloak observability SLIs and production requirements.